stgraph/STGraph/INSTALLATION.md

 # Installation Guide

-This comprehensive guide will walk you through the installation process for STGraph, along with its essential prerequisites, enabling you to train GNN models on your local machine.
+This comprehensive guide will walk you through the installation process for STGraph, along with its essential prerequisites, enabling you to train TGNN models on your local machine.
 Let's get started.

 ## STGraph Installation